alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-After adding `ContextMixin.sol` to `contract/utils`, we import and add a function to override `_msgSender`.
+After adding `ContextMixin.sol` to `contract/utils`, we import that contract to the token contract and add a function to override `_msgSender`.
 Learn more from [OpenSea](https://docs.opensea.io/docs/polygon-basic-integration) about gas-less transactions.

 **Token metadata pin and `PermanentURI` event in `ERC1155.sol`**:
 ```